DeclanKehoe/declankehoe.co.uk/_work/2-star-wars-social-networks-analysis.markdown

 - Improve my ability to use R in **RStudio**

-- Convert external data into format compatible with **statisitical analysis**
+- Convert external data into format compatible with **statistical analysis**

 - Apply **descriptive statistics** to explain a novel dataset

 - Use **ERGMs** to test **hypotheses** derived from the data

-- Use **plots and graphs** to clcearly demonstrate the results of tests
+- Use **plots and graphs** to clearly demonstrate the results of tests

 ![Screenshot of the project running in RStudio](/assets/images/rstudio_star_wars_screenshot.png)